peaBerberian/peaBerberian/README.md

    - 🗞️ [GoFeeds](https://github.com/peaBerberian/GoFeeds): A simple RSS feed parser written in Go.<br>
      Like `GoBanks`, I wrote it to improve my Go skills, and also like it, I don't use it much anymore because others invested much more time on better solutions 😁

-   - 🕸️ [peaberberian.github.io](https://github.com/peaBerberian/peaberberian.github.io): A dead simple static site generator for my personal github page: https://peaberberian.github.io.<br>
-     The point was to spent the minimum maintenance time on it and avoid using JavaScript at all (quite peculiar for a front-end web developer like me!).
 <!--
 **peaBerberian/peaBerberian** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.